vadimv/server-components/README.md

 ### Components

-An RSP application is composed of components.
+An application is composed of components.
 A component is a Java class implementing ``Component<S>`` interface.

 ```java
     public static Component<ButtonState> buttonComponent(String text) {